-Tutoring services are available to registered students via the Student Support Services program or the Student Services department.
+Tutoring services are available to registered students via the Student Services department.
 Tutoring is available to assist students in many subject areas, and student tutors are sought to provide an even broader base.
 Additionally, some faculty members volunteer to tutor students in a variety of subjects at campus tutoring centers.
 Students who need tutoring and students wishing to volunteer as tutors should contact the Student Services personnel on their campus.